 All that being said, I would highly recommend a kicking coach, just be sure to do your research on which one you choose as there are a lot of bad ones out there and only a handful of high-quality coaches.

-If you haven’t already head over to Amazon and get the Art of Kicking both the book and the journal version as they are changing a lot of Kickers and Punters’ lives.
-Check out the journal as well to track your performance!
+If you haven’t already head over to Amazon and get the Art of Kicking both the book or the ebook as they are changing a lot of Kickers and Punters’ lives.
 Leave a comment below on who your favorite kicking coach is and I’ll talk to you soon!